quyvu01/OfX/README.md

 Parameters:
 `Assembly`: The assembly containing the (OfX) attributes.

-#### RegisterHandlersContainsAssembly
+#### AddHandlersFromNamespaceContaining

-Registers assemblies that contain handlers responsible for processing queries or commands for data retrieval.
+Add assemblies that contain handlers responsible for processing queries or commands for data retrieval.

 Handlers are the execution units that resolve attributes applied to models.